 Each year the school hosts Safer Internet Day, where the children discuss the importance of online safety and their role within this, in an age appropriate manner.
-It is a very important day within the school calendar, as we believe that in the current climate, children must be armed with the skills to keep themselves and other safe.
+It is a very important day within the school calendar, as we believe that in the current climate, children must be armed with the skills to keep themselves and others safe.

 Concerned about Online Safety?

 Please visit our Useful Links page where you can find a link to the parent section of the ThinkUKnow website where you can find guidance about how you can keep your child dafe online.
+Additionally, look out for the Online Safety Guide of the Month on our Newsfeed, in which we share with you the key information that all parents/carers need to know about the different apps and websites that are becoming popular with children across the globe.

 Please find our Computing policy below: